Dead Meadow (album)

-Dead Meadow is the debut studio album by American band Dead Meadow.
+Dead Meadow is the debut studio album by American psychedelic rock/stoner rock band Dead Meadow.
 It was released in 2000 by Tolotta Records on CD and by Planaria Records on LP.
 It was re-issued with an untitled bonus track in 2006 by Xemu Records.
 This album was recorded for only a couple hundred dollars in the band's practice space.